Woke, Awake, Aware or Sleeping?

 architecture building shop shopping

-A few weeks ago my son came over to visit.
-We were talking and he began the next part of the conversation with, “Mom, I know this is a First World problem, but…” He then proceeded to talk about something he was thinking about purchasing.
+A few weeks ago, my son came over to visit.
+We were talking, and he began the next part of the conversation with, “Mom, I know this is a First World problem, but…” He then proceeded to talk about something he was thinking about purchasing.
 After he left, I thought about what he had said as far as First World problems went.

 We know that in the Third World, many people suffer from a lack of basic necessities, i.e., sanitation, potable water, food, shelter, safety, and access to basic medical care.
 Most people are just trying to survive in desperate circumstances.
 When we go to one of these countries, we are shocked by the conditions that people are living in; that’s what characterizes the Third World.

-In the First World, the average citizen has most of his basic necessities.
-There are people without adequate health care and some live in areas where they are concerned about safety, but in general, most of us have our basic needs met.
-We then deal with First World problems such as: “Which house or car should I buy?”
+In the First World, the average citizen has most of their basic necessities.
+There are people without adequate health care, and some live in areas where they are concerned about safety, but in general, most of us have our basic needs met.
+We then deal with First World problems, such as: “Which house or car should I buy?”
 “Which doctor should I go to?”
-Which job should I take, the one I like or the one that pays more?”
-We can indeed be stressed when we are in the middle of these decisions, but if we ask ourselves the right question, we can lower our stress level.
+“Which job should I take, the one I like or the one that pays more?”
+We can indeed be stressed when we are in the middle of these decisions, but if we ask ourselves the right questions, we can lower our stress level.

 What kind of problems are you dealing with today…First World or Third World?